Sydney Park Wetlands Alexandria

 Blackwattle Bay Wharf and the city skyline

 Blackwattle Bay Park, a relatively recent addition, opening in 1983, this land was once home to timber yards and shipping businesses.
-You can enter from several spots along the walkway, but we usually start our visit at Ferry Road near the Glebe Rowing Club after grabbing some seafood from the fish market.
+You can enter from several spots along the walkway, We usually start our visit at Ferry Road near the Glebe Rowing Club.

 Along the waterfront is the old crane that reminds us of the areas of a former life.
 You will also find Bellevue Cottage, a lovely old home that is now a cafe.